-Australia's first engineered-timber commercial building joins International Towers at Barangaroo
+Australia's first engineered-timber commercial building joined International Towers at Barangaroo

 Representing a milestone in the completion of the Barangaroo South Precinct, International House, Australia’s first engineered-timber commercial workspace, is now completed.